Bira/octopus-carnival/_drafts/wir-neverwinter-renegate-red-wizard.md

     - neverwinter
 ---

-Thay is an island nation located somewhere outside of regional map.
+Thay is an island nation located somewhere outside of our regional map.
 It's ruled by wizards who like to wear red.

 Now, if you're only familiar with them from the Neverwinter Nights games, like I am, you might have a somewhat ambiguous view of them.
 Sure, sometimes a Red